emeryahn/personal-narrative-project/README.md

 Choose at least 2 filters uses in your animation to explain how the pixels are modified.
 If you created a new image filter that was not one of the ones from this unit, make sure to explain and analyze that filter(s) before choosing ones that came from this unit.

 The color shift method traverses through row-major and brightens the pixels of the image.
+When calling the method, the user can choose a value between 0 and 255 to choose the intensity of the color shift.
 The guassian blur also traverses through in row-major order and blurs each pixel of the image.
+Each of the colors calculated the color average to produce these results.